Search for a recipe

 • Take the mixed nuts into the mixie jar and pulse them into a coarse mixture

-• In a wide pan add 1/4 tsp of ghee and saute the mixed nuts in low flame until you get a nice aroma; mix well and saute
+• In a wide pan, add 1/4 tsp of ghee and saute the mixed nuts on a low flame until you get a nice aroma; mix well and saute

-• Add chopped dates, cardamom powder and 1/4 tsp of ghee, cook in low flame
+• Add chopped dates, cardamom powder, and 1/4 tsp of ghee, cook on a low flame

 • Sauté till the dates start releasing oil

-• Then turn off the flame and transfer the mixture into a plate and let the mixture turns warm
+• Then turn off the flame and transfer the mixture to a plate, and let the mixture cool.

-• When the mixture is warm enough to handle, Grease your hands and take a small portion of the dough and roll them into balls
+• When the mixture is warm enough to handle, grease your hands and take a small portion of the dough and roll it into balls

 • Dry roast the nuts till the aroma fills the room.
 Cool and grind it in a mixie/ blender/food processor, without adding water

-• Combine the nuts flour, cardamom powder and dates; mix well
+• Combine the nut flour, cardamom powder, and dates; mix well

-• Take small portions and roll them to balls
+• Take small portions and roll them into balls

 Video